FAST$^2$: an Intelligent Assistant for Finding Relevant Papers

 \subsubsection{Performance Metrics}

 In order to compare with FASTREAD, the same performance metrics are applied here: \begin{itemize} \item X95 = $\min \{|L| \mid |L_R|\geq0.95 |R|\}$. \item WSS@95 = $0.95-\text{X95}/|P|$. \end{itemize} X95 stands for the number of papers need to be reviewed in order to get $0.95$ recall, while WSS@95 represents the work saved, comparing to random sampling, when reaching $0.95$ recall.
-The reason behind $0.95$ \textbf{recall} is that a) $1.00$ \textbf{recall} can never be guaranteed by any text mining method unless all the candidate papers are reviewed; b) $0.95$ \textbf{recall} is usually considered acceptable in evidence-based medicine~\cite{cohen2011performance,cohen2006reducing,o2015using} despite the fact that there might still be relevant papers missing~\cite{shemilt2016use}.
+The reason behind $0.95$ \textbf{recall} is that a) $1.00$ \textbf{recall} can never be guaranteed by any text mining method unless all the candidate papers are reviewed; b) $0.95$ \textbf{recall} is usually considered acceptable in evidence-based medicine~\citep{cohen2011performance,cohen2006reducing,o2015using} despite the fact that there might still be relevant papers missing~\citep{shemilt2016use}.

-As recommended by Mittas \& Angelis in their 2013 IEEE TSE paper~\cite{mittas2013ranking}, Scott-Knott analysis was applied to cluster and rank the performance (X95) of each treatment.
-It clusters treatments with little difference in performance together and ranks each cluster with the median performances~\cite{scott1974cluster}.
-As suggested by Yu \emph{et al.}~\cite{yu2016}, nonparametric hypothesis tests are applied to handle the non-normal distribution.
-Specifically, Scott-Knott decided two methods are not of little difference if both bootstrapping~\cite{efron1982jackknife}, and an effect size test~\cite{cliff1993dominance} agreed that the difference is statistically significant ($99\%$ confidence) and not a negligible effect (Cliff's Delta $\ge$ 0.147).
+As recommended by Mittas \& Angelis in their 2013 IEEE TSE paper~\citep{mittas2013ranking}, Scott-Knott analysis was applied to cluster and rank the performance (X95) of each treatment.
+It clusters treatments with little difference in performance together and ranks each cluster with the median performances~\citep{scott1974cluster}.
+As suggested in the authors' prior work~\citep{yu2018finding}, nonparametric hypothesis tests are applied to handle the non-normal distribution.
+Specifically, Scott-Knott decided two methods are not of little difference if both bootstrapping~\citep{efron1982jackknife}, and an effect size test~\citep{cliff1993dominance} agreed that the difference is statistically significant ($99\%$ confidence) and not a negligible effect (Cliff's Delta $\ge$ 0.147).